trumanyardley/naturedex-legal/README.md

-# Privacy Policy for NatureDex
+# Privacy Policy for Leafnote

 **Last updated: March 9, 2026**

-This Privacy Policy describes how NatureDex ("the App", "we", "us", or "our") handles your information.
+This Privacy Policy describes how Leafnote ("the App", "we", "us", or "our") handles your information.
 We are committed to being transparent about our practices.

 ---

 ## 1. Overview

-NatureDex is a nature identification and logging app.
-You can photograph or upload images of plants and animals to identify them, and optionally save those identifications — along with a photo and location — to your personal NatureDex on your device.
+Leafnote is a nature identification and logging app.
+You can photograph or upload images of plants and animals to identify them, and optionally save those identifications — along with a photo and location — to your personal Leafnote on your device.

 **We do not operate servers, collect personal data, or store any of your information remotely.** All data stays on your device.